 Honey is an excellent source of boron, which helps the body metabolise and use estrogen, the female sex hormone.
 Along with high levels of vitamin B, it is also said to enhance testosterone, the hormone responsible for boosting the sex drive in men and women.
 Using organic raw honey should yield the best results.

 6 – Bananas

-Quite apart from its phallic shape, bananas are rich in potassium, a nutrient that’s key to muscle strength.
-They’re also loaded with magnesium and B vitamins, and contain chelating minerals and enzymes to enhance the male libido.
+Quite apart from their phallic shape, bananas are rich in potassium, a nutrient that’s key to muscle strength.
+They’re also loaded with magnesium and B vitamins and contain chelating minerals and enzymes to enhance the male libido.
 A dessert of Baked Banana with Honey & Cinnamon may be just the ticket to romance.

 7 – Avocados

 Avocados are packed with folic acid, vitamin B6, vitamin E and potassium.
-These help the body’s production of sex hormones testosterone, estrogen and progesterone, which circulate in the blood stream and stimulate sexual responses.
+These help the body’s production of the sex hormones testosterone, estrogen and progesterone, which circulate in the bloodstream and stimulate sexual responses.
 Did you know that the Aztec name for the avocado, ahuacuatl, means ‘testicle tree’?!

 8 – Watermelon